pculllback/atml3-docs/source/index.html.md

 	}
 }
 ```

+With properties, you can define truth and mapping conditions and vocabularies which refer to your data.

+Thus a single property consists of three parts:

+* `Truth Expression` - is the property active?
+Can it be used?
+* `Mapping Expression` - data field storage and its modification
+* `Vocabulary` - content to be rendered if the property is called in a container

+Let's take an example, assume a JSON data set is given (see item 1).

+Now we create four properties which firstly check if the given fields are actually filled and secondly contain its values (see item 2).

 # Methods<a name="methods"></a>
 The vertigo expression language is a collection of operations and functions which calculate logic and linguistic properties in an ATML3 training.